hrishioa/hrishioa.github.io/_posts/2020-01-03-raising-seed-capital-in-singapore:-a-postmortem.md

 I was right.
 We walked into a room of sombre expressions, and knew something was terribly wrong.
 We were told the deal was buried with no chance of saving it.
 They cited personal reasons, lightly explained.
 I was right, but I did not want to be this time.

-## Background
+## Background -->

 I co-founded <a href="https://grey-wing.com" target="_blank">Greywing</a> six months ago, with the intention of building a SaaS-enabled marketplace for physical security.
 We secured pre-seed funding, built a product, took it to 130K total market volume in a month of release.
-With our sights on the next round, with the intention of growing the company from where it stood.
+With our sights on the next round, we looked to the next round with the intention of growing the company from where it stood.
 Beautiful start right out of the gate.
 Until the very last moment, it looked like a sure thing, a home run racing into the sky.

 We didn't.